Days: 5 Days

 *Notes about climbing Half Dome- The Cable Route is not for everyone.
 It is extremely exposed and steep and those with a fear of heights will NOT enjoy it.
 However, summiting Half Dome is not required and the views from Sub Dome are also spectacular!
 Those choosing not to summit can wait at Sub Dome and enjoy the sights until the rest of the group returns.

 After another night under the star filled sky, we will enjoy one last breakfast in the wilderness before packing up camp.
 The hike out will follow the historic John Muir Trail back to the valley.
 This route winds through beautiful forest along the opposite the side of the Merced River, affording equally stunning views as our hike up on the first day.
-We will arrive back at the parking area to sort through our gear before car-pooling back to Half Dome Village for a final lunch and fond farewells.
+We will arrive back at the parking area to sort through our gear before car-pooling back to Curry Village for a final lunch and fond farewells.

 Distance/Elevation: 5.5 miles/2000 foot descent